bump-sh/docs/src/_help/continuous-integration/github-actions.md

 ### Deploy a single documentation on a hub

 You can deploy a documentation inside a hub by adding a `hub` slug or id.
-Note that the documentation will be automatically created if it doesn't exist, either by using the slug you defined, or generating one from the filename.
+Note that the documentation will be automatically created if it doesn't exist by using the slug you defined with the `doc:` input.

 `.github/workflows/bump-deploy.yml`